securitybunker/databunker/terraform/aws/README.md

 terraform apply
 ```

-You can use the following command to display MySQL database domain name.
-You will need its value in the next section.
+You can use the following command to display full MySQL database domain name.
+You will need its value in the next part.
 ```
 terraform output rds_hostname
 ```